eljazary/eljazary/README.md

-- 👋 Hi, I’m @eljazary
+- 👋 Hi, I’m @Mohamed Gamal
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on Machine Learning Projects
+- 💞️ I’m looking to collaborate on Machine Learning  and deep Learning Projects
 - 📫 How to reach me ...

 <!---